 There are a number of possible reasons that the issue of allomorphic complexity of numeral systems is largely overlooked, in comparison to more privileged topics (such as what numeral systems can express along with the structural patterns they display).
-One possibility is that the latter topics may be seen as lending themselves to inferences regarding the evolution of numeric cognition within the history of our species at a deep time scale, as mentioned previously.
-On the other hand, allomorphic complexity of the type discussed above is almost exclusive to Indo-Aryan languages, and perhaps no more than a millennium old --- a highly local, phylogenetically restricted phenomenon that does not apply to most cross-linguistic numeral systems.\footnote{A similar line of argumentation is employed by \citet{everett2020native}, who cautions against making generalizations about the influence of numerical cognition on morphosyntactic number marking that hinge on trial number, which is restricted to a small number of phylogenetic lineages within the Austronesian family.} At the same time, geographically and phylogenetically restricted phenomena of this sort can serve as extreme examples of the degree of complexity that language users are able to contend with and willing to tolerate.
+One possibility, as noted above, is that the latter topics may be seen as lending themselves to inferences regarding the evolution of numeric cognition within the history of our species at a deep time scale, as mentioned previously.
+On the other hand, allomorphic complexity of the type discussed above is almost exclusive to Indo-Aryan languages, and very recent within the chronology of language evolution --- a highly local, phylogenetically restricted phenomenon that does not apply to most cross-linguistic numeral systems.\footnote{A similar line of argumentation is employed by \citet{everett2020native}, who cautions against making generalizations about the influence of numerical cognition on morphosyntactic number marking that hinge on trial number, which is restricted to a small number of phylogenetic lineages within the Austronesian family.} At the same time, geographically and phylogenetically restricted phenomena of this sort can serve as extreme examples of the degree of complexity that language users are able to contend with and willing to tolerate.